Author, Consultant, Speaker, and Psychotherapist

 All of his books are about helping people live better lives.
 Merle is committed to continuing his teaching and efforts to educate people about themselves.

-Merle's own healing journey informed deep compassion for the emotional pain people experience, as well as his profound belief in the possibility of healing and claiming one’s life.
+Merle's own healing journey informs his deep compassion for people's emotional pain and profound belief in the possibility of healing and claiming one’s life.

 Informal Bio